 The user interface, shown below, allows the user to supply the necessary information for the tool to process.
+A detailed description of this process can be found in the SFR Geotools Processing Guide.
 The components of the user interface are described below: